oasis-main/oasis-rpi/README.md

 All functions can be deployed with a RaspberryPi (networking, scheduling, task management, & control) + an Arduino (precision sensors, LED management, other real-time applications).
 The resulting system is controllable via command line or web interface at https://dashboard.oasis-x.io

+System is not 1.0 yet.
+Expect breaking changes to be merged into master.

 ## Table of Contents

   - [Introduction](#introduction)